saifahmadgit/openpi_franka_client/README.md

 policy on a **Franka FER / Panda** arm, with real-time chunking (RTC) so the arm never stops between inference calls.

+RTC itself is Black, Galliker & Levine, [*Real-Time Execution of Action Chunking Flow Policies*](https://arxiv.org/abs/2506.07339) (NeurIPS 2025) — read that for the method.
+This README covers only the deployment: what this client sends, what it expects back, and which knobs matter on hardware.

 ![Deployment flow](docs/deployment_flow.png)

 ## Two pipelines